lagadic/matlab_ros_bridge/README.md

 This section will guide you through the process of compiling the required version of boost with the compiler supported by your Matlab version.
 Before doing this you should try using one of the precompiled boost distributions available in the download section of this repository.
 Check the version correspondance table below in this page to find the correct download link.
 If you cannot find a precompiled boost download link for you setup then keep reading, otherwise skip to the following section.

 1. Download the correct version of boost from [here](http://www.boost.org/users/history/) in the folder <boost_dir>.
-You can type
+To know which version you need you can type in a matlab command window the following command:

         #!matlab
         ls([matlabroot '/bin/glnxa64/libboost_date_time.'])

-    in a matlab command window to know which version you need.

-2. In a terminal navigate to <boost_dir> and do
+2. Open a new terminal and navigate to <boost_dir> and give the following command:

         #!bash
         $ ./bootstrap.sh --prefix=path/to/boost/installation/prefix

-3. edit the file <boost_dir>/project-config.jam with your favourite tool and substitute
+3. Edit the file <boost_dir>/project-config.jam with your favourite tool and substitute:

     >using gcc;